-Practical skills and a theoretical background will be developed to prepare students for safe and enjoyable experiences in the bush when bushwalking; on the water when surfing and when orienteering.
-Topics to be covered include: first aid, minimal impact and lightweight camping, bushwalking and its history, navigation and beach safety.

-Local excursions and overnight camps form part of the practical components of this unit.
+Practical skills and a theoretical background knowledge will be developed in order to prepare students for safe and enjoyable experiences in the bush or on the water, or outdoor experiences including hiking, orienteering and surfing.
+Topics covered include: first aid, minimal impact and lightweight camping, bushwalking and its history, navigation and beach safety.
+Students are expected/ required to participate in local excursions and overnight camps form part of the practical components of this unit.